Bugle 4143 - Official Coronavirus Survival Guide

 What I've found is people who have recently been to other countries like to punch me in the face.

 Well, if you kiss them and they're not aware of it, that tends to be the reaction.
+I guess that could be the X factor.

-Anavab, Rahul Gandhi, who's one of the prominent opposition politicians in India,
+Anavab Rahul Gandhi, who's one of the prominent opposition politicians in India,

-that is one sinister clown.
+that is one finging sinister clown

-He also
+he uh He also

 That is how to get the world on board with this fight against the virus, make an internet sensation like the ice bucket challenge.

+Just have celebrities hilariously challenging each other to wash their hands really thoroughly.
 I thought you were saying you dump a bucket of coronavirus on your head.

 That's a Friday night out in Mumbai.